 If the gold circle seats are too expensive, I would skip the field level seats totally and look at the lower level premium tickets (specifically 111-114 or 133-136).

-Every year I go to the CMA Music Festival with a group of 8 people; we have 4 seats in the (10th row of section E, the most right floor section) and 4 seats in row 20 of section D.
+Every year that I go to the CMA Music Festival, I attend with a group of 8 people.
+We have 4 seats in the 10th row of section E (the most right floor section) and 4 seats in row 20 of section D.

-It’s actually a toss up between which seats are better.
-Section D obviously has a better direct view of the stage, but the 10th row of E, is closer to the stage.
-There’s pros and cons between these two different types of seats, I am going to break them down on a general basis and is relevant when you are comparing numerous different types of seats to one another.
+It’s actually a toss-up between which seats are better.
+Section D obviously has a better direct view of the stage, but the 10th row of E is closer to the stage.

 Center section seats (the pros):